Are you looking for engaging Instagram story ideas to fast-track your social media marketing strategy results?

 You can step up engagement even more by asking your followers to leave their questions as a comment on one of your photos so that you can answer those in an Instagram story.
 It’s a great way to get your followers involved and to strike up a conversation.

-One more tip: If there are questions you’re being asked over and over again (and, in all honesty, are getting sick of answering), do something like lifestyle and beauty blogger, Kate Bryan, and create an FAQ Story highlight where you can save all of the answers to those commonly-asked questions.
-You can easily direct people to that highlight when they have a question you’ve already answered.
+One more tip: If there are questions you’re being asked over and over again (and, in all honesty, are getting sick of answering), do something like the Aussie pet food startup, Lyka and create FAQs Highlight with everything your audience wants to know.

 2. Do an employee takeover

-You might be fresh out of clever ideas for Instagram stories.
+You might be fresh out of clever Instagram story ideas.
 But, your employees?
 They probably have all sorts of exciting stuff to share.

 - Ask your followers to post a story about something specific in order to enter your contest—whether it’s them holding your product, them making a funny face, or really anything you’d like.

-- Within that same Instagram story, they should tag your account.
+- Within that same Instagram story, they should tag your account (both by tagging your Instagram profile and by using a specific branded hashtag).
 They’ll only be able to tag you if they follow you, hence why this is a great way to increase your follower count.

 - You’ll need to stay on top of your notifications (you’ll get a notification every time someone tags you in an Instagram story) and keep a log of everyone who has entered so that you can choose a winner.
 Remember, their stories will disappear after 24 hours, so you should be taking screenshots in order to have a record.